September 11, 2021

 Yoli is a children’s book author who is very sarcastic, often rude, and is prone to losing her patience and her temper.
 She got married at 18 years old and is in the process of divorcing her estranged husband Dan, who is not seen in the movie but only heard when Yoli plays a voice mail message from him.
 Dan is upset with Yoli because she’s been postponing signing their divorce papers.
 Yoli and Dan have a 16-year-old daughter together named Nora (played by Amybeth McNulty), who lives with Yoli and has inherited her mother’s dry wit and sarcasm.

-Yoli’s most recently published book was a flop, and she’s currently struggling to finish her current book by the deadline.
+Yoli’s most recently published book was a flop, and she’s currently struggling to finish her next book by the deadline.
 She mentions in an early scene in the movie that she’s already spent the advance money for the book that she’s writing.
 In a phone conversation with Elf, Yoli worries out loud that her career as a writer might have peaked.

 Elf is an elegant and successful solo concert pianist who plays to sold-out audiences.
 Her husband Nic (played by Aly Mawji) adores her, but he travels frequently for his job and is away from home a lot.
 Elf and Nic don’t have any children.
 The movie doesn’t mention what Nic does for a living.
 Elf’s personality is more introverted and reserved than Yoli’s personality.
 Elf is a lot more polite than Yoli, who has a tendency to say tactless things that are meant to hurt people’s feelings.

 An early scene in the movie shows Elf performing at one of her concerts, where she gets a standing ovation but she looks very sad and doesn’t even try to smile.
 After the concert, she’s seen sitting alone on some steps outside and crying like someone who’s in serious emotional pain.
-It’s the first sign that Elf is deeply troubled.
+It’s the first sign in the movie that Elf is deeply troubled.

 It isn’t long before Yoli and her mother Lottie get a call that they’ve gotten multiple times before: Elf is in a hospital because she tried to commit suicide.
 One of the first things that Yoli says when she visits Elf in the hospital after this latest suicide attempt is: “We’ve got to stop meeting like this.”
 It’s an example of Yoli’s sarcasm that she uses as a shield to cope with her own emotional pain.